 Information on the Singapore Company Law

 In Singapore, companies should follow a constitution upon incorporation.
-If it is necessary, a company constitution should be amended later by following the correct procedure.
+A company constitution should be amended later by following the correct procedure if necessary.
 However, Singapore companies do not prescribe rules that should be in the constitution.
-The provisions in the company constitution that violates regulations in the Companies Act cannot be enforced.
-You should be aware of everything about Singapore Company Law, so you will know how not to violate it.
+The provisions in the company constitution that violate regulations in the Companies Act cannot be enforced.
+You should know everything about Singapore Company Law to know how not to violate it.

 The constitution puts limits on the organization’s powers of directors.
 They must see those confinements as part of their company obligations.